Ryan-5464/chat_app/README.md

 ![e-rdiagram](https://github.com/user-attachments/assets/fec07f66-ac7a-4e6b-a22f-6a4f74785a7a)

-<p>The image shows the E-R diagram for the database design for the app.
-The database is snowflake schema design.
-This design is chosen because it reduces the storage requirement due to being normalized and is easier to maintain as it ensures a single source of truth for the stored data.
-A snowflake design would likely not be suitable for a high traffic app as the joins/multiple calls required when using a snowflake schema would bottleneck performance.
-A star schema would be a better choice of design.</p>
+<p>The image shows the E-R diagram for the database design for the app.</p>